peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 Another attempt to bring some Unleashed-styled handling to Generations!

 IMPORTANT NOTES:
-Before playing, PLEASE be sure to configure this mod in HedgeModManager by right clicking it and selecting "Configure mod!"
-Having the wrong "Stage Set" configured may cause game-breaking issues!
+Before playing, be sure to configure this mod in HedgeModManager by right clicking it and selecting "Configure mod!"
+Having the wrong "Stage Set" configured may cause game-breaking issues.

 If another mod is modifying the "disk/bb3/#Sonic.ar.00" or "disk/bb3/#SonicClassic.ar.00" files, this mod may not work unless set to higher priority.